Department Website: https://chess.uchicago.edu/training-and-education/academic-courses

 With joint input from the Center for Health and the Social Sciences (CHeSS) and the Institute for Translational Medicine, the CCTS mobilizes faculty from across the University to enhance course offerings in clinical and translational science.
 While most courses offered in CCTS are designed for graduate-level trainees, postdoctoral fellows, and junior faculty, there are also specific courses designed for undergraduate students interested in health and social sciences.
-For more information contact Kelsey Bogue, Committee Administrator, at email@example.com.
+For more information, contact Absera Melaku at firstname.lastname@example.org.

 Current areas of concentration include: